 Paul Irish is a front-end developer who loves the web.
 He’s thinking a lot about how to make you more productive with tools that improve your workflow help you make slicker, sexier, mobile web sites and webapps.
 He is also a Developer Advocate for Google Chrome and he works on tools like Modernizr, Yeoman, HTML5 Please, CSS3 Please, and other bits and bobs of open source code.

-Marcin is working as a designer at Medium.com.
-Previously, he was working on the Code for America and as a senior user experience designer at Google, working with the Chrome and search teams.
-He also coded popular interactive homepage doodles celebrating Pac-Man, Jules Verne, and Stanisław Lem, and had his hand in a few others.
-After hours, Marcin researches old technology, occasionally volunteers as a docent at the Computer History Museum, and forces his friends to watch “Sneakers” over and over again.
+Marcin is a product designer at Medium.
+Previously, he was a fellow at Code for America and a user experience designer at Google, working with the Chrome, search, and homepage doodle teams.
+After hours, Marcin likes to photograph cities, research old technology, and force his friends to watch “Sneakers” over and over again.

 Susan fell in love with code in 2005 and has been happily writing markup and CSS ever since.
 Working with teams of all sizes, she has loved being in the middle of design and developers, coding away on things that are beautiful, accessible, and full of challenges.
 She most recently worked with the team at Editorially and is currently freelancing.

 Tim is an independent Web developer living in northern Wisconsin with his wife and three daughters.
 He is very passionate about the Web and can frequently be found speaking about what he’s learned at a variety of Web conferences.